wwahammy/dumpcar/README.md

 ## Longer term feature goals

-- Support other Rails database (MySQL and SQLite)
+- Support other Rails databases (MySQL and SQLite)
 - Support other Rails environments than the current one
 - Ability to clean your db/dumps directory of all dumps before a given time
 - Add support for naming a dump (you can manually do this now but not via the rake task)